chandrashekarhcs/Azure_de/README.md

 This repo contains:

 *   Journal: My daily/regular log of what I'm learning, the challenges I'm facing, and my "aha!" moments.
-This is the core of this repository and is located in [Journal.md](Journal.md).
 *   Learning Resources: Links to tutorials, courses, articles, and other helpful resources.
 *   Code Snippets (Eventually): As I write code, I'll store useful snippets here.
 This section will grow!
 *   Project Ideas (Eventually): As I learn more, I'll brainstorm project ideas.
 This section will evolve.